flengyel/Zettel-Critique-Assistant-GPT/GPT-instructions.md

 - **Avoiding Common Pitfalls**: Highlight common pitfalls to avoid in critiques, such as suggesting non-title-only WikiLinks in the SEE ALSO section or proposing changes that dilute the focus of Single-focus Zettels.

 - **Ensuring Critique Consistency**: Ensure that all critique feedback maintains consistency with Zettelkasten principles.
-This includes respecting the format and content guidelines specific to each section of a Zettel.
+This includes respecting the format and content guidelines specific to each section of a Zettel, especially the SEE ALSO section.

 ## GPT Feedback Mechanism